sbonds/pyauth-pyotp/README.rst

 compatible app.
 Users can set up auth tokens in their apps easily by using their phone camera to scan `otpauth://
 <https://github.com/google/google-authenticator/wiki/Key-Uri-Format>`_ QR codes provided by PyOTP.

+Implementers should read and follow the `HOTP security requirements <https://tools.ietf.org/html/rfc4226#section-7>`_ and `TOTP security considerations <https://tools.ietf.org/html/rfc6238#section-5>`_ sections of the relevant RFCs.
+At minimum, application implementers should follow this checklist:

+- Ensure transport confidentiality by using HTTPS
+- Ensure HOTP/TOTP secret confidentiality by storing secrets in a controlled access database
+- Deny replay attacks by rejecting one-time passwords that have been used by the client (this requires storing the most recently authenticated timestamp, OTP, or hash of the OTP in your database, and rejecting the OTP when a match is seen)
+- Throttle brute-force attacks against your application's login functionality
+- When implementing a "green field" application, consider supporting `FIDO U2F <https://en.wikipedia.org/wiki/Universal_2nd_Factor>`_ in addition to HOTP/TOTP.
+U2F uses asymmetric cryptography to avoid using a shared secret design, which strengthens your MFA solution against server-side compromise.
+  Hardware U2F also sequesters the client secret in a dedicated single-purpose device, which strengthens your clients against client-side compromise.

-We recommend that implementers read the `OWASP Authentication Cheat Sheet <https://www.owasp.org/index.php/Authentication_Cheat_Sheet>`_ and `NIST SP 800-63-3: Digital Authentication Guideline <https://pages.nist.gov/800-63-3/>`_ for a high level overview of authentication best practices.
+We also recommend that implementers read the
+`OWASP Authentication Cheat Sheet <https://www.owasp.org/index.php/Authentication_Cheat_Sheet>`_ and `NIST SP 800-63-3: Digital Authentication Guideline <https://pages.nist.gov/800-63-3/>`_ for a high level overview of authentication best practices.

 Quick overview of using One Time Passwords on your phone
 --------------------------------------------------------